 Critical and Interpretive Methods in Law and Society: A Workshop for Graduate Students and Early Career Scholars (2025 Advance Grant, Law and Society Association)

-The Voices of Democracy: a Ten-minute Monologue Festival (2025 VOICE Grant, UC National Center for Free Speech and Civic Engagement)
+The Voices of Democracy: A Ten-minute Monologue Festival (2025 VOICE Grant, UC National Center for Free Speech and Civic Engagement)

 More soon!